Spevigo

 Dosing information

-- 1 week later if symptoms persist: 900 mg as a single dose.
+- 1 week later, if symptoms persist: 900 mg as a single dose.

-Administered by SC injection into the abdomen or upper thighs using the Spevigo prefilled syringe.
+Administer subcutaneously into the abdomen or upper thighs using the Spevigo prefilled syringe.

 If you have just been treated with IV Spevigo for a GPP flare, then a loading dose is not required.